 - Overlock Stitch (3 and 4 thread) – How to Serge Corners & Secure Seams (Sewing Inside & Outside Corners)

 - Differential Feed for Stretchy fabrics, soft fabrics and gathering fabrics

 - Wrapped edge with stretchy thread - This Serger Napkin project shows how to use the stretch thread to cover the edge for a nice finished look.

 - Multi-purpose foot used for piping, gathering, and beading

-- Blindstitch Foot used for blind hem, decorative tucks and lace to lace
+- Blindstitch Foot used for blind hem stitch, decorative tucks and lace to lace

 How to use a Serger or Overlocker machine to stitch a 4-thread overlock seam

-A serger creates a professional-looking finished seam perfect for sewing clothes and home decor projects.
+A serger sewing machine creates a professional-looking finished seam perfect for sewing clothes and home decor projects.

 With one pass through the serger, the machine will stitch two straight seams, trim the seam and finish it with an overlock stitch.
 This speeds up sewing since you do not need to sew, trim and then finish the seam edge in separate steps.

 The photo above shows the 4-thread overlock seam front.
 Below the photo is showing the back of the seam.
 Notice how the seam wraps around the edge of the fabric.
 This keeps the seams from fraying during use and washing.